MuhammadAbubakar/EnterpriseCo/README.md

     - You can change the ticket status [ Open / Pending / Closed ]
     - Full Email Integration
     - You can answare your clients orders using your dashboard
-    - Full WYSIWYG Integration using SCEditor
+    - Full WYSIWYG Integration using Modifed SCEditor [ New Colors ]
     - Secure Login / Regeister / Password Recovery System